Best Magnesium for Sleep in 2026: Ranked by Evidence, Form & Value

 How Magnesium Supports Sleep

 Magnesium supports sleep through several interconnected mechanisms, all rooted in its role as a cofactor in over 300 enzymatic reactions.
 Most relevant to sleep: magnesium acts as a natural antagonist to NMDA receptors (which drive neurological excitation) and an agonist to GABA receptors — the same inhibitory pathway targeted by benzodiazepines, though far more gently.
 When magnesium levels are adequate, the nervous system can shift more readily from a stimulated to a calm state at night.
 Magnesium also plays a role in regulating melatonin production and has been shown to influence cortisol levels, which affect the timing and quality of sleep cycles.
 The form of magnesium matters here — magnesium glycinate delivers not just magnesium but also glycine, an amino acid with independent calming and sleep-promoting properties studied in its own right.
 Magnesium L-threonate (Magtein) was specifically engineered at MIT to cross the blood-brain barrier more efficiently than other forms, making it relevant for central nervous system effects rather than just systemic mineral repletion.
 Not all magnesium reaches the brain in meaningful concentrations — that distinction matters when the goal is neurological rather than muscular.
 One reason glycinate formulas are popular is that the glycine ligand may contribute independent sleep effects.
-Research on oral glycine supplementation suggests it may improve subjective sleep quality and shorten time to slow-wave sleep onset, though the evidence is primarily from small trials and the glycine content of magnesium glycinate supplements is lower than doses studied in isolation.
-That does not mean magnesium glycinate automatically reproduces those effects, but it does support the broader idea that this form may feel different from oxide or citrate for some people.
+A randomized study by Bannai et al. (2012, PMID 22529837) found that oral glycine supplementation improved subjective daytime alertness and reduced fatigue in partially sleep-restricted volunteers — suggesting that the glycine component of magnesium glycinate may contribute to overall sleep quality beyond magnesium alone.
+The glycine content of standard magnesium glycinate doses is lower than the 3g doses studied in isolation, so this is a mechanistic contribution, not a guaranteed additive effect.
 Magnesium also appears to influence melatonin biology indirectly through enzymes involved in circadian signaling, which is one reason low-magnesium states can coincide with harder sleep initiation.

 People who add magnesium for sleep often ask about pairing it with NMN for cellular aging — the rationale being that deep sleep is when cellular repair is most active, and NMN supports the NAD+ that fuels that repair work.